sloretz/drake_ros2_demos/README.md

 Singularity> rviz2 -d view.rviz
 ```

-Create a shell into the image and run one of the demos
+Create a shell into the sandbox and run one of the demos.

 ```console
 $ singularity shell --writable ~/drake-ros2-demos.sandbox